bioconda/bioconda.github.io/_sources/developer/bulk.rst.txt

 3. Update ``common.sh`` (see `here
    <https://github.com/bioconda/bioconda-common/blob/master/common.sh>`_) **only on the bulk
-   branch in bioconda-commont**, to match the newly-updated bioconda-utils version.
+   branch in bioconda-common**, to match the newly-updated bioconda-utils version.
 Changing the pinnings will likely trigger many recipes to require rebuilding.
 Since the bioconda-recipes/bulk branch reads from the bioconda-common/bulk branch, this allows bulk to run a different version of